How the Grinch Stole Christmas! (TV special): Home media

-Because Thurl Ravenscroft was not credited in the closing credits of the 1966 television special as singing the song "You're a Mean One, Mr. Grinch", it is sometimes attributed to Boris Karloff.
-After becoming aware of this oversight, Seuss himself called Ravenscroft and apologized profusely and later wrote letters to columnists nationwide telling them that it was Ravenscroft who provided vocals for the musical number.
-Ravenscroft would become a staple in several of Seuss's later television specials, voicing one of the Wickersham Brothers in Horton Hears a Who and a factory worker in The Lorax.
-Karloff received a Grammy Award in the Spoken Word category—the only major performing award of his career—for the album.
+Legacy

+In 2004, TV Guide ranked the special No. 1 on its 10 Best Family Holiday Specials list.
+In 2022, Fatherly included the special on its list of the 100 best family-friendly films widely available to the public, one of only two productions made for television (A Charlie Brown Christmas being the other).

 Prequels and follow-ups

 A television special called Halloween Is Grinch Night, created by DePatie–Freleng Enterprises, aired on ABC in 1977, eleven years after the Christmas special.
 This special involved a tale of the Grinch coming down to haunt the Whos every Halloween.
 Though less successful than the original, it was awarded an Emmy.
 A later cartoon, The Grinch Grinches the Cat in the Hat (alternatively titled The Cat in the Hat Gets Grinched), aired on ABC in 1982.
 Though credited to DePatie–Freleng, it was produced by Marvel Productions, which had taken over DePatie–Freleng in 1981.